 The University of West Georgia maintains a Voluntary Education Partnership with the Department of Defense (DoD) and has an active Memorandum of Understanding (MOU) that ensures UWG is a good choice for military-connected students.
 Specifically, UWG agrees to number of different practices that are ethical and friendly to military-connected students.
 The information below details the actions UWG takes to maintain compliance for the DoD MOU.

 The Financial Aid office at UWG offers information about both federal student loans and private student loans.
 Before borrowing money, UWG encourages students to speak with financial aid counselors to determine need and best options.
-Additionally, the Center for Adult Learners and Veterans invites students to visit our Know Before You Owe page, which includes links to find information about the Cohort Default Rate.
+Additionally, we recommend students visit our Know Before You Owe page, which includes links to find information about the Cohort Default Rate.

 Recruiting and Marketing Practices